Skip to main content

 Research Average Purchase Price

 If you want to get a good deal, you must first know what it looks like.
-Once you’ve found a vehicle that fits your criteria, research the average purchase price of similar vehicles in your area.
+Once you’ve found a vehicle that fits your criteria, study the average purchase price of similar vehicles in your area.
 Kelly Blue Book is an excellent resource for this.

 If you’re looking at a vehicle priced significantly above the average purchase price, it’s best to find a different option.
 However, you’ll also want to be wary of deals that seem too good to be true.
 For example, if similar vehicles sell for around $10,000, but you find one for $2,000, there’s likely something wrong with it.